sivy/monkinetic-2020-content/posts/2002-01-29-coding-for-failure.md

-Slug: coding-for-failure
+date: 2002-01-29
-Date: 2002-01-29
+slug: coding-for-failure
-Title: Coding for failure
+title: Coding for failure
-layout: post
+---
 *Whew*.
-Big thread on Hack The Planet - <a href="http://wmf.editthispage.com/discuss/msgReader$6921?mode=topic">over here</a>, tangentially inspired by my post <a href="http://www.redmonk.net/fullThread$msgNum=928">here</a> about IDL.
-David McCusker has a great line:<p>
+Big thread on Hack The Planet - [over here](http://wmf.editthispage.com/discuss/msgReader$6921?mode=topic), tangentially inspired by my post [here](http://www.redmonk.net/fullThread$msgNum=928) about IDL.
+David McCusker has a great line:

-<i>If the interface doesn&#39;t support the ability to go on, and encourage you to code for failures, then it&#39;s just as fragile as a synchronous interface.</i><p>
+_If the interface doesn't support the ability to go on, and encourage you to code for failures, then it's just as fragile as a synchronous interface._

-Have to read this thread a few times to get it all.</p></p>
+Have to read this thread a few times to get it all.